UPDATED JUL 14, 2020

-From hipster java joints to swanky coffee bars, Charlotte is packed full of unique places to fuel your coffee addiction (it’s okay, we all have one).
-If you prefer ethically sourced and locally roasted over a name brand, venti, or sugar-free, nonfat caramel macchiatos (you get where we’re going here), then this list is for you.
-The Queen City is quickly growing into a coffee mecca and we’re here to give you the scoop.
+From hipster java joints to swanky coffee bars, Charlotte is full of unique places to fuel your coffee addiction.
+If you prefer ethically sourced and locally roasted over a name brand, venti, or sugar-free, nonfat caramel macchiato, then this list is for you.

 Craft beer meets craft coffee [insert swooning emoji here].
 Two of our favorite things in one spot — it doesn’t get much better than Trade and Lore.
 Grab a seat at this café by day and taproom by night (situated above Salud bottle shop) and order a craft brew in the AM and a draft beer in the PM.
 Just don’t forget to check out all of the cool artwork on the walls while you sip on your Butterbeer Cappuccino (yes, that’s a thing).

 Probably not where you’d shop for home furniture, but definitely where you’d go for a latte paired with a delicate pastry — welcome to Amélie’s, where funky decor meets French cafe.
 Their NoDa digs is one of four throughout Charlotte, and, since it’s their flagship store, it’s open 24/7.
 Let’s recap: coffee and espresso (locally roasted, btw), desserts, salads, quiche, and they never close… is there really a reason to ever leave?